 |

-Imlay Ropes are truly static.
-In canyons, static is good.
-Bounce on rappels can be unpleasant, but bouncing on the rope where it crosses the edge above you, tends to chew up the rope.
-Our ropes are made 100% of polyester, a strong, tough and naturally non-stretch material.
+Imlay Canyon Rope is true static rope.
+In canyons, static rope is good.
+Not only is "rappel bounce" unpleasant for descenders, but bouncing the rappelling rope where it crosses an edge above you tends to gradually chew up your rappel rope.
+Our canyoneering rope is made 100% of polyester, a strong, tough and naturally non-stretch material.
+At bodyweight (200 lbs), all our static ropes have a stretch of 1/2 to 1%.

 |